NHOrus/srwq-compilation/disc-2/episode-05.md

 "I don't think they ever mentioned it before....Must be something new.
 Maybe something they're trying to find."

->>4763266

 "Ok, this is 'Japan'."

 You frown at the grainy black-and-white photo.
-"Well, it doesn't have a fake Eiffel Tower, so its not Tokyo...Akane?"
+"Well, it doesn't have a fake Eiffel Tower, so its not Tokyo...
+Akane?"

 "It doesn't look like any Japanese city I know..."